brendt/stitcher.io/src/data/blog/2017-11-15-optimised-uuids-in-mysql.md

 You can also see that normal integer IDs are still the winner by far.
 I would recommend only using UUIDs when there's a very good use case for them.
 For example: when you want unique IDs over all tables, and not just one;
-or if you want to hide exactly how many rows there are in the table
+or if you want to hide exactly how many rows there are in the table.

 The MySQL team wrote a [blogpost](*http://mysqlserverteam.com/storing-uuid-values-in-mysql-tables/) explaining this bit-shifting of UUIDs in further detail.